panoptes/POCS/README.md

 The install script will ask a few questions at the beginning of the process.
 If you are unsure of the answer the default is probably okay.

+In addition to installing `POCS`, the install script will create the Config Server and Power Monitor services, which will automatically  be restarted upon reboot of the computer.

 ### POCS Module